rocky-linux/documentation/docs/guides/automation/cronie.md

 ##  Summary

 For Rocky Linux desktop users or system administrators, cronie is a very powerful tool.
-It allows you to automate tasks and scripts so you don't have to remember to run them manually.
-Although the basic knowledge is simple, the actual task may be complex.
-For more information about `crontab`, please visit [crontab man page](https://man7.org/linux/man-pages/man5/crontab.5.html).
-You can also simply search for "crontab" on the Internet, which will provide you with a large number of search results and help you fine-tune the `crontab` expression.
+It allows you to automate tasks and scripts so you do not have to remember to run them manually.
+Although the basic knowledge is not hard, the actual task can be complex.
+For more information about `crontab`, visit [crontab man page](https://man7.org/linux/man-pages/man5/crontab.5.html).
+You can also search for "crontab" on the Internet, which provides you with a large number of search results and help you fine-tune the `crontab` expression.